"Always take a stand for yourself, your values. You're defined by what you stand for."

 Values vs. Principles: The Small Distinction That Makes a Big Difference

-posted in Values
+posted in Business Coaching

 Values and principles are often used interchangeably, but they are not the same—and understanding their difference can profoundly impact how individuals and organizations function.
-While the utility of both is clear and valuable, it’s the minute distinctions that elevate clarity, alignment, and action.
+While the utility of both is clear and valuable, it’s the small distinctions that elevate clarity, alignment, and action.

 The Difference Between Values and Principles